project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/179-mariko-thorbecke-lets-focus-on-making-agriculture-fossil-fuel-free.md

 ---
-title: 179 Mariko Thorbecke - Let's focus on making agriculture fossil fuel free
+title: 179 Mariko Thorbecke Lets Focus On Making Agriculture Fossil Fuel Free
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-07-26)